Marshal-AM/Token-Rivals/README.md

-# 🚀 TokenRivals - Bet on Your Favorite Tokens Going Bullish! (or Bearish 👀) 📈📉
+# 🚀 TokenRivals - Bet on Your Favorite Tokens being Bullish! (or Bearish 👀) 📈📉

 ## 🎮 Overview